RARES129/JavaPropertiesToYaml/README.md

 - Parse a `.properties` file
 - Transform its key-value pairs into a well-formatted `.yaml` file
 - Ensure the output maintains consistent structure and readability
-- Provide a clean, CLI-based interface for easy usage

 ---